What is terroir and does it matter?

 There are many natural influences in the vineyard.
 Climate governs the amount of warmth, water, and sunlight available.
 Geology determines the primary soil type and the structure of the landscape.
 The altitude, slope and aspect of the vineyard, the grape varieties planted, weather patterns, rivers and drainage all play their part.
 The soil is fundamental: as well as being made of sands, gravels, loams or clays, the microbial life, depth, fertility, organic matter, mineral content, and chemical processes all count.
 Local fauna and flora complete the picture.

 However, there is another vital aspect of terroir.
-Man is the key because wine does not make itself.
+Humans are the key because wine does not make itself.
 Great wine is made in the vineyard.
-Vine density, trellising, rootstocks, clones, and pruning methods are influential, as are the winery processes used.
-In the right hands, Man acts as the catalyst for nature, with the potential to create a wine that’s a signature of the land that birthed it.
+The vine variety and planting density, trellising, rootstocks, clones, and pruning methods are influential, as are the winery processes used.
+In the right hands, Man acts as the catalyst for nature, with the potential to create a wine that becomes a signature of the land that birthed it.

-It’s when Man seeks to modify nature’s gifts that wine becomes a mere beverage that could come from anywhere.
+It’s when humans modify nature’s gifts that wine becomes a mere beverage that could come from anywhere.
 Such wine may taste good but it’s artifice; it’s potential to show terroir obliterated.
 Usually, this is because of industrial viticulture, the use of chemicals, or over manipulation in the winery.
 Hence, terroir is also a philosophy based on Man’s attitudes and actions.

 But the existence of terroir has long been a subject of heated debate.
 Is it an abstract idea or can you taste it?
 Where is it?
 And does it matter when wine’s first duty is to be delicious?

-The European wine-producing regions, for example, France, Italy, and Spain, are defined by appellation systems.
-These embrace terroir because the wine’s identity is determined by geography rather than by grape variety or brand.
-These enshrine winegrowing that has evolved over centuries.
-Yet each appellation has inconsistencies and there are plenty of their wines that do not show terroir!
+The European wine-producing regions, for example, France, Italy, and Spain, have appellation systems.
+These seek to embrace terroir because wine identity is determined by geography rather than by a brand.
+These appellations often enshrine winegrowing that has evolved over centuries.
+Yet each of these has inconsistencies and there are plenty of their wines that do not show terroir!

-Take a classic case, the presence of Brettanomyces, a spoilage bacteria that produces off flavours.
+Take a classic case, the presence of Brettanomyces, a spoilage bacteria producing off flavours.
 Unhygienic wineries are usually responsible.
 A high level of Brett is always foul, although small concentrations can add a savoury dimension.
 Is Brett part of terroir or just dirty winemaking?
 I’d argue the latter.

-The terroir debate has moved on.
 The new world has increasingly embraced the ideas of terroir as it works out it’s best vineyards.
 Meanwhile, the old world has improved through the use of science.
 It is a fact that the overall standard of wine quality is far higher now wherever you go.
-But if most wines are now technically excellent why do they still taste soulless?
+But if most wines are now technically excellent why do so many still taste soulless?

 Back in Europe, regions that previously produced bulk table wine now have terroir-obsessed winemakers.
 Just look at Sicily or the Languedoc.

 Terroir exists.
 Yes, it’s an abstract idea.
-But it can be tasted.
+But it is a taste.
 The real question for me now is whether winegrowing reveals terroir or obliterates it.
-Modern winegrowing culture is polarised, where nature and individuality oppose globalism and industrialisation.
+Modern winegrowing has two poles; nature and individuality versus globalism and industrialisation.

 Whether this makes a difference to you is a personal choice.
 I advocate terroir because wine should be more than just a beverage, no matter how good it tastes.
 Wine also has a duty to communicate an authentic sense of place.